Stefan Klaverdal is one of the most active sound artists and composers in his generation

 in Sweden, and he is widely performed all over the world.
-His music is described as being kaleidoscopic with a dramatic quality, yet lyrical and beautiful.
+His music is described as being dark and mysterious, while at the same time kaleidoscopic with a dramatic quality as well as lyrical and beautiful.

 Stefan Klaverdal was born 1975 in Stockholm.
 Composition studies for Maurice Karkoff, Rolf Martinsson, Hans Gefors, Kent Olofsson, Javier Alvarez among others.
 Post grad. in composition spring 2003 at Malmö Academy of Music.

 Klaverdal composes music for a large variation of ensembles, but specialize in vocal and electronic music as well as unconventional settings like in opera or performance art.
 The music is frequently performed and has won several prizes, such as the prestigious IMEB in Bourges.
 In 2012 he received the Prince Eugen Cultural Prize from the Swedish and Norwegian states for his interdisciplinary and innovative work.
 In 2014 he was awarded “composer of the year” by Bergslagen Symphonic orchestra.

 Sound art by Klaverdal is in some cases performance-oriented, like in collaboration with performance artist Lisa Hansson, but mostly he works with computer-interactive installations.
 During 2016-17 he was artist-in-residence at the hospital of Ängelholm, the first ever such arrangement in Sweden.

 As a teacher and producer, Klaverdal has curated several festivals and exhibitions in many places, such as the large music, sound art and textile festival “Textile Sounds” in Borås, Sweden in 2014.
 He is currently programming the music content of Cultural house Ravinen.

 He used to teach for 15 years at the Malmö Academy of Music and he also teaches sound art at Malmö Art Academy frequently since 2002.